 The storm on February 20th 2010, was caused by a severe Atlantic depression.
 The tourist and hotel areas were not affected but the constant deluge of rains caused the rivers to flood and debris to collect close to the rivers.
 However being a modern city, the Mayor constructed a new promenade from the debris and fragments left behind.
 Funchaland it’s tours and tourism emerged stronger and friendlier than ever.

-Explore the best journey planner for your visit to Funchal and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Funchal and create a flawless plan in few simple steps!